 The American Academy of Pediatrics and the Environmental Working Group submitted a letter this week to EPA Administrator Scott Pruitt condemning the Agency’s decision not to restrict use on the pesticide chlorpyrifos.

-As this Hygeia’s Blog describes, this decision went against the ’s own scientists, who had previously concluded that chlorpyrifos was linked to neurological and developmental impacts in farmworkers and children (see a bibliography of peer-reviewed papers on the human and environmental toxicity of chlorpyrifos here).
+As this Hygeia’s Blog describes, this decision went against the EPA’s own scientists, who had previously concluded that chlorpyrifos was linked to neurological and developmental impacts in farmworkers and children (see a bibliography of peer-reviewed papers on the human and environmental toxicity of chlorpyrifos here).

 Pediatrician’s agree, stating in the letter that they are “deeply alarmed” by the decision that specifically referenced the need for further study on the effects of the pesticide on children.
-They feel that “the risk to infant and children’s health and development is unambiguous” and request thereverse their decision.
+They feel that “the risk to infant and children’s health and development is unambiguous” and request the EPA reverse their decision.

-Cama, Timothy, “Pediatricians’ group ‘deeply alarmed’ at The Hill, published online June 27, 2017. ’s pesticide decision,”
+Cama, Timothy, “Pediatricians’ group ‘deeply alarmed’ at EPA’s pesticide decision,” The Hill, published online June 27, 2017.